broblocodex/5-minute-tutorials/video3/use-cases.md

 ## 2) Key‑locked portal

-- In extended script, only allow when the player has a key.
+- Use Step 02 (gated‑access): only allow when the player has a key.
 ```lua
 -- Add near canUse(player)
 local function hasKey(player)